-If our government really were concerned about our mental health, it would, at the very least, record the number of deaths of inpatients and investigate them.
+If our government really were concerned about our mental health, it would, at the very least record the number of deaths of NHS inpatients and investigate them.

-Particularly as the number of detentions under the MHA has risen by 10% year-on-year since 2010/11.
+Particularly as the number of MHA detentions has risen by 10% year-on-year since 2010/11.

 The latest 2017 figures from Full Fact show deaths in MHA detention have tripled.

-But the number of deaths in NHS hospitals is unknown, not recorded, and rarely investigated.
+But the actual number of deaths in NHS mental hospitals is unknown, not recorded and rarely investigated.

-No single body is responsible for recording children or adults inpatient deaths.
+No single body is responsible for recording children or adults deaths.

 This crucial information is neither collated, analysed or made public .

-And as most hospitals are owned by private corporations, Freedom of Information Notices are being refused on the grounds of commercial confidentiality.
+And as hospitals are increasingly owned by private corporations Freedom of Information Notices are being refused on the grounds of commercial confidentiality.

 47% of child and adolescent mental health service providers refused to answer FOI requests because of their private status.